Here are 25 of my favorite things to do in Portland.

 – Water Front Park Info –

-The Chinese gardens in the old town / chinatown district of Portland are a walled off city-block (about 45,000 square feet), with a open air manicured Chinese-style garden inside.
+The Chinese gardens in the Old town / Chinatown district of Portland are a walled off city-block (about 45,000 square feet), with a open air manicured Chinese-style garden inside.
+The Chinese gardens are one of the many relaxing things to do in Portland.
 There is a tea-court on the north-side where you can have traditional Chinese tea and relax while overlooking the garden space.

 If you feel like getting out into the woods of what basically looks like the middle of the Cascade range, go for a hike in Forest Park.
 The municipal park is the largest in Portland and one of the largest city parks in the US.
 You can really feel like your miles away from the city while still being within city limits.
+Forest park is one of the great hiking things to do in Portland.
 Start at the trail-head at NW 29th Ave & Upshur St for a good introduction.

 – Forest Park Info –

 First-Thursday Portland (Art Walk in Pearl District)-